parrt/msds501/README.md

 |Quiz 3| 18%| 9:15am Fri, August 4 |
 |Quiz 4| 18%| 9:15am Fri, August 11 |

-All projects are graded in binary fashion: They either work or they do not.
+All projects will be graded with the specific input or tests given in the project description, so you understand precisely what is expected of your program.
+Consequently, projects will be graded in binary fashion: They either work or they do not.
+The only exception is when your program does not run on the grader's or my machine because of some cross-platform issue.
+This is typically because a student has hardcoded some filename into their program.
+In that case, we will take off just 20% instead of giving you a 0.

 Each project has a hard deadline and only those projects working correctly before the deadline get credit (100%).
 My grading script pulls from github at the deadline.
-On the due date, projects are do with the **start** of your section's class period for that day.
+On the due date, projects are due at the **start** of your section's class period for that day.

 This class is pass/fail and we expect most people to pass, but those getting below 80% raw average score are in the danger zone.